rhyous/Examples.Decoupling/README.md

 # Examples.Decoupling
-A repo hosting example code for how to decouple.
+A repo hosting example C# code for how to decouple.